×

 If you are thinking about moving to Santa Fe, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Santa Fe can vary greatly depending on the type, size, and location of the property.
 However, it is generally considered to be quite affordable compared to many other regions.
 For a modest home in the town center, one might expect to pay a relatively low price, while larger, more luxurious homes in sought-after areas may cost significantly more.
 It's also possible to find inexpensive land for sale in more rural areas surrounding the town.
-Renting is also a popular option, with prices again varying based on the size and location of the property," replied a member in Santa Fe.
+Renting is also a popular option, with prices again varying based on the size and location of the property," said one expat who made the move to Santa Fe.

 Should I buy or rent a home in Santa Fe?